Semi-croustillants/S4A-Embedded/README.md

 # S4A embedded

-Allows embedding for scratch v2 programms on arduinos boards.
+Want to develop Arduino programs within scratch but also want to unplug it and plug it to any kind of power supply?

 Works with scratch v2 and SuperEasy-A4S blocks (**[see A4S documentation](http://thomaspreece.com/resources.php)**).
-For tone and noTone use ImportBlock.sb2 in github repository.
+For tone, noTone and servo blocks use ImportBlock.sb2 in github repository.

-Compiled with py2exe
+Windows stand alone executable compiled with py2exe.

+**Known Issues**:
+* **Problem parsing variables** : depending on which "_thread_" you created first and set your variables with, you might encounter some bugs during the translation into .ino file.
+* **Unix System** : you have to "hack" the path settings when you want to launch our system within a unix based OS.
+Some fixes to come

 **Needed**: